grelleum/SteelConnection/README.md

 * `lookup.nodeid(serial)`\
 * `lookup.siteid(site_name, org_id=org_id)`\

+#### Object-level Convienience functions:
+These functions are accessed directly from the object you created and are specific to the SteelConnect API.

 ##### Lookup Organization ID:
 Many REST API calls require that you know the org id of your organization.
 You can provide the organization short name to the function and it will return the org id.
 ```python